Category Archives: Doing Theology

 In Christ, I am not defined by “the land”

-The boundary between Palestine and Israel is thick, but ever-changing.
+The Holy Land is STILL the nexus for strife.
+We were there not long ago.
+We saw how the boundary between Palestine and Israel is thick.
+But we all know it can be breeched.
 Our first stop, after we crossed it was at a hotel facing the huge, concrete border wall, festooned with artful graffiti.
 It was overwhelming.
-Going outside and feeling the wall’s shadow was terrifying – even though I knew I would soon move beyond it, with a quick flash of my good-as-gold U.S. passport!
+Going outside and feeling the wall’s shadow was terrifying – even though I knew I would soon move beyond it with a quick flash of my good-as-gold U.S. passport!

 Then we stayed with some Palestinian Christians (please let the fact they exist sink in).
 We visited the factory where they make creches from Holy Land olive wood for export.
 Then we visited people who had their olive groves chopped down and sheep herds destroyed by Israeli “settlers” reclaiming “their” land, often with the whole-hearted support of American Evangelicals.

 My Palestinian hosts felt invisible to the Christians of the world.
 They reminded me of the refugees I visited in El Salvador who squatted in unwanted land called “marginalized territory.”
 There they received no services and were not contacted or counted by the government – they were officially invisible.
-The “undocumented” in the U.S. try to stay invisible.
+The landless “undocumented” in the U.S. try to stay invisible.

-Knowing we belong and where we belong is such a deep human desire.
+Knowing we belong and where we belong is such a deep human desire!
 Being displaced and feeling displaced is such a deep wound!
 So the world’s constant violence about the land is overwhelming.
 I listen to people who do not feel seen quite often, so I know many of us carry the trauma of being left out or cast out deep inside.
 If that’s you, last week’s post might help.

 Competing for land

 Even though we all put our feet on the same land called Earth and raise our arms to heaven in the same air, we still lay claim to pieces of it; we put up walls around it and exclude others.
-Some people say Eve was did just that when she was offered a deed to the Garden of Eden by some ever-present snake/property developer.
-I think the Evangelicals (who are these people, actually?) are still eating that apple when they overwhelmingly support Trump/Vance in their cause to deport people who don’t belong in “our” land, the United States, the kingdom where God rules — alongside Israel, the latter being a sliver of land where a great deal of U.S. weaponry resides.
+Some people say Eve did just that when she was offered a deed to the Garden of Eden by some ever-present snake/property developer.
+I think the Evangelicals (who are these people, actually?) are still eating that apple when they overwhelmingly support Trump/Vance in their cause to deport people who don’t belong in “our” land, the United States, what they think is the kingdom where God rules — alongside Israel, the latter being a sliver of land where a great deal of U.S. weaponry resides.

 Russia wants Ukraine, and Putin says his Imperial designs come in the name of the Church.
 The leader of Iran, who visited Putin last week, wants Palestine back in the name of Allah.
 China provides Russia with the electronics it needs to do drone warfare; it wants Taiwan and put barbed wire on the border with Nepal in the name of the Communist Party.
 The Europeans and North Americans were settled behind their thick borderlines long ago, having filled their coffers with the spoils of colonialism and having created a world order that kept them in charge of distributing the goods.
 It is all about the land